By Jeff Einstein

 Our meta-addiction to all things media and all things digital is passionately non-partisan and politically correct to a fault -- but also perfectly attuned to protect and promote the interests of the corporate, government and academic power brokers who yield it so effectively.
 Like all late-stage addictions it moderates and controls almost all of our personal and social debates, and narrates virtually every facet of our lives.

 Our meta-addiction to all things media and all things digital extols personal empowerment while it compels us to work twice as hard and twice as long for half as much money.
 It preaches community values while it sells brute efficiencies of scale, destroys jobs and shifts trillions of dollars from middle-class neighborhoods and retirement accounts to gilded and gated enclaves.
-It preaches democracy and transparency and digital accountability while it sells power and influence to the highest bidders behind closed doors and buries culpability in the bottomless fine print of online privacy statements.
+It preaches democracy and transparency and digital accountability while it sells power and influence to the highest bidders behind closed doors and buries culpability in the bottomless fine print of online user agreements and privacy statements.
 It preaches income equality and sharing economies while it converts entire industries into white-collar sweatshops where carefully crafted and legally vetted job descriptions translate into piecework for pennies with no benefits.
 It preaches retirement planning while it euphemizes blatant ageism and the eradication of job security as worker liberation and workplace flexibility.

 Our meta-addiction to all things media and all things digital celebrates, blames and balkanizes everyone -- Republicans and Democrats and Independents and males and females and young and old and straight and gay and black and white and every shade in between -- but is accountable to no one.
 It befriends, informs, comforts and amuses us without end while it steals our time and money and freedom -- just like any other addiction to any other narcotic.